AndreaFavero71/cubotino/README.md

 This repo contains the relevant files for ....

-How to make CUBOTino autonomous: A small, 3D printed, Rubik’s cube solver robot
+How to make CUBOTino autonomous: A small, 3D printed, Rubik's cube solver robot
 ![title image](/images/title.jpg)

 Further robot info at: https://www.instructables.com/CUBOTino-Autonomous-Small-3D-Printed-Rubiks-Cube-R/